elastic/enterprise-search-zoom-connector/README.md

 **Solution:**

-As a solution, the user has to run the Zoom Connector deletion-sync functionality at least once in a span of a month so that all the deleted data from the Zoom app will also be deleted from the enterprise search.
+To avoid this issue, the user should run the Zoom Connector `deletion-sync` functionality at least once every 30 days, so that all the deleted data from the Zoom app will also be deleted from Enterprise Search.

 ## Advanced usage